 Definition

-A V3C bitstream track sample entry shall contain a V3CConfigurationBox and one or more 2D video configuration boxes, as defined in ISO/IEC 14496-15, can be present in the V3C bitstream sample entry to signal the 2D video decoder configuration and initialization information for the V3C video components.
-When a single 2D video configuration box is present, the corresponding 2D video decoder configuration and initialization information is applied to all V3C video components and a DecoderConfigurationMappingBox shall not be present.
+A V3C bitstream track sample entry shall contain a V3CConfigurationBox and one or more video configuration boxes, as defined in ISO/IEC 14496-15, can be present in the V3C bitstream sample entry to signal the video decoder configuration and initialization information for the V3C video components.

+— When only one video configuration box is present in a sample entry, the corresponding 2D video decoder configuration and initialization information is applied to all V3C video components and a DecoderConfigurationMappingBox shall not be present in the sample entry.

+— Otherwise, when more than one video configuration boxes are present in a sample entry, a DecoderConfigurationMappingBox shall be present in the sample entry.